ralismark/ralismark.github.io/_posts/2021-05-10-ownership.md

   head->next->next->next = NULL;
 ```

-We can't use loops since we'd create another reference, but we pretty easily figure out how to correctly free it:
+Unfortunately, we can't use loops, since the loop variable would be an extra reference into the list and that's disallowed.
+However, it's pretty easy to figure out how to correctly free the list:

-1. The variable `head` would vanish, so we need to free the first node...
+1. `head` will go out of scope, and it contains `head->next`, so we'll need to free that first
-2. That would invalidate `head->next`, and so we'd have to free the second one...
+2. `head->next` contains `head->next->next` which holds some memory, so that also needs to be freed beforehand
-3. Which in turn would cause `head->next->next` to disappear, forcing us to free the last node
+3. `head->next->next` doesn't contain any further references, so we're done

 ```c
   free(head->next->next);